Deals of the day-Mergers and acquisitions

 ** Nomura Holdings Inc said it would tender to sell its shares in Jafco Co through a share buyback with the venture capital firm, as the brokerage looks to deploy its capital more efficiently.

 ** U.S. chemicals company DuPont and U.S. peer FMC Corp secured conditional EU antitrust approval for their asset swap deal which is tied to DuPont's merger with Dow Chemical.

-(Compiled by Divya Grover in Bengaluru)
+** German perfume and cosmetics retailer Douglas agreed to buy up to 103 Perfumerias If outlets and their e-commerce platform from Eroski, further firming up its position in Spain only months after it bought perfumery chain Grupo Bodybell.

+** Coffee chain Starbucks Corp said it would buy the remaining 50 percent share of its East China business from its joint venture (JV) partners for about $1.3 billion, in its biggest ever acquisition.